swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

-Think a bit how this works, when the page loads, `init` will run, the `go` block will try to read from `clicks`, but there will be nothing to read so, so the `go` block becomes suspended.
-Only you click on the button can it proceed at which point we'll run the query and loop.
+Think a bit how this works, when the page loads, `init` will run, the `go` block will try to read from `clicks`, but there will be nothing to read so the `go` block becomes suspended.
+Only when you click on the button can it proceed at which point we'll run the query and loop around.
 The code reads exactly how it would if you didn't have to consider asynchrony!

 Instead of printing to the console we would like to render the results to the page.
-Let's do that now add the following before `init`:
+Let's do that now, add the following before `init`:

 ```
 (defn render-query [results]